Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 bullet pointBefore you buy your tickets

 Take a moment to read these important tips for buying European train tickets.
-They answer all the usual questions, "Do I need to book in advance or can I just buy at the station?", "Can I stop off?", "Are there Senior fares?" and that old favourite, "Should I buy an $800 railpass or just buy a €35 point-to-point ticket online?".
-And most important, click here to understand how far ahead you can buy train tickets.
+They answer all the usual questions, "Do I need to book in advance or can I buy at the station?", "Can I stop off?", "Are there Senior fares?" and that old favourite, "Should I buy an $800 railpass or a €35 point-to-point ticket?".
+How far ahead can you buy train tickets?

 bullet pointEuropean train travel FAQ